 PERRY STREET THEATRE – A BRIEF HISTORY

-After losing the theater to commercial developers (click the image to the right for New York Magazine‘s opinion on this), Elliott and Platt produced and GM’d the OBIE Award winning an oak tree at the Barrow Street Theatre, and the world premiere of A Dangerous Personality by Sallie Bingham at the Women’s Project Theatre.
-Shortly following, we headed uptown and reopened our office as commercial Producers and General Managers.
-After knocking around several spots in Times Square, we landed at 1650 Broadway in Suite #700.
-Come on over – we make a mean cup of joe and can’t wait to talk about your next project.
+After losing the theater to commercial developers (click the image to the right for New York Magazine‘s opinion on this!), we produced and GM’d the OBIE Award winning an oak tree at the nearby Barrow Street Theatre, and the world premiere of A Dangerous Personality by Sallie Bingham at the Women’s Project Theatre.
+Shortly following, we headed uptown and after knocking around several spots in Times Square, we landed at 1650 Broadway in Suite #1002.